-As of February 22, 2010, card issuers are banned from increasing the APR rate on a new card for one year.
+Card issuers are banned from increasing the APR rate on a new card for one year.
 There are four exceptions to this rule:

 - The bank discloses at the time the account is opened that the APR will increase sooner.
 (This exception addresses "teaser" rates -- low introductory rates intended to entice the consumer to get a new card.
 The initial rate, and how long it will last, must be clearly disclosed and the teaser rate must last at least six months.)